pesto-students/little-tags/README.md

 2. User should be able to set default payment method
 3. User should be able to add items to wishlist
 4. Write Test cases for your components
+5. Add multiple language support for your site.
+User should be able to change site language from header. all text content should be in selected language. keep `English` as default language.

 ## UI Design mocks

-UI design mocks are available in `design-mocks` folder
+UI design mocks are available in `design-mocks` folder Please note that UI design mocks are provided only for reference and benchmarking purpose.
+Design mocks doesn't cover all possible set of features in your application(for example, multiple language support). your application design **should not** be exact replica of provided mocks.

 |                                    |                                        |
 | :--------------------------------: | :------------------------------------: |